sljoyner3/DATA-441-Project-1/index.md

   <img src='WGT_MPG_LOWESS-2.png'>
 </p>

-Furthermore, we can also use SciKit Learn's mean squared error function to numerically compare the models.
+Furthermore, we can also use SciKitLearn's mean squared error function to numerically compare the models.

 ```Python
 from sklearn.metrics import mean_squared_error as mse